JohnD-Axway/axway-open-docs/content/en/docs/apim_installation/apigtw_install/verify_downloads.md

 * You have downloaded the required file and it's related .asc signature file from [Axway Support](https://support.axway.com).
 * You have downloaded the public PGP key file (axwaypgp.asc) from [Axway Support](https://support.axway.com).
-* The GNU Privacy Guard (gpg) tool is installed on the local system.
-GPG4Win is available for the windows platform.
+* A tool to verify PGP signature is installed.

 ## Import PGP Key

-Use the gpg tool to import Axways public code signing PGP key axwaypgp.asc.
+Use the PGP tool to import Axways public code signing PGP key axwaypgp.asc.
+The examples below use GNU Privacy Guard (gpg).
 Optionally use the gpg --edit-key option to assign a trust level to the key.

 ```
 gpg --import axwaypgp.asc